shilpa-acog/blog/IT-HOME/Github.md

 /home/shilpa/.ssh
 ```
 > **Note**: Remember, you can do this only when you get the login access to any server using rsync.
-* Below is the command to copy the key in the server
+* Below is the command to copy the key in the server using rsync
 ```sh
 rsync -av ~/.ssh/id_rsa ~/.ssh/id_rsa.pub username@servername:~/.ssh/
 ```